Privacy Off .CA Domains (2.Viewing)

 Did it ask you for proof of your corporation, or the name of it at least, when you made the change?
 I guess we have to first wait and see if it worked but I'm wondering whether any of us could do this even without a corporation.

 Just be advised that I personally know of at least one case where a guy used a long-expired corporation name.
-Some butthole who wanted to steal the domain from him then registered the company name federally, and tried to claim the domain was his.
+Some asshole who wanted to steal the domain from him then registered the company name federally, and tried to claim the domain was his.
 The a-hole then contacted CIRA and told them the existing domain owner wasn't legit and then CIRA did a Registrant Identity Verification, asking the guy to prove he was "abc corp" or whatever.
 He figured, no problem, I'll just go register/revive that corporation now, only to find out that a-hole registered it already and thus blocked him from registering it.
 Since he couldn't prove ownership, CIRA then confiscated the domain, dropped it and he was never able to get it back.
 The a-hole didn't get it either, but this poor guy lost a very valuable domain name.

 I'm guessing you don't have a 6-figure domain name, but none-the-less, be aware of what can happen when it comes to not having verifiable ownership information.